MASTER

 -Bring sunscreen and bug spray.

-PARKING/GETTING THERE: Please park in the lot near The Barn at Ridgeland Mansion.
-When you turn into the driveway for Ridgeland Mansion, please follow the ‘William Still Walk’ directional signage to the correct lot.
+PARKING/GETTING THERE: There is a parking lot next to the sheep barn where participants can park.
+When you turn into the driveway for Ridgeland Mansion, please follow the ‘William Still Walk’ directional signage to the lot.
 As always, NEVER leave valuables in your car!
+There is additional overflow parking at the Chamounix Drive parking lot across the street.
+If using this lot, please enter from the entrance across from the Ridgeland and a staff person will direct you on where to park.
 If traveling by public transit, the nearest stop is at Ford and Cranston Road (a one-mile walk from the start).
 The nearest Indego bike station is at MLK Drive and Strawberry Mansion Bridge (about one mile away).

 INCLEMENT WEATHER POLICY: This event will take place in light rain.
-In the event of heavy rain or other severe conditions, the event will be canceled and attendees will be notified and eligible for a full refund.
+In the event of heavy rain or other severe conditions, the event will be canceled and attendees will be notified and eligible for a full refund if applicable.

 QUESTIONS?
 Please reach out to [email protected]